-When the chequered flag is shown to the leading rider, no other rider will be permitted to enter the track from the pit lane.
+When the chequered flag is shown, no other rider will be permitted to enter the track from the pit lane.

-As soon as the chequered flag is shown to the leading rider, the red light will be switched on at the pit lane exit.
+As soon as the chequered flag is shown, the red light will be switched on at the pit lane exit.